Colin Sylvia: Personal life

 Sylvia courted controversy with his off-field behaviour.
 He was accused of violence towards his girlfriend in 2006.
 In March 2008 he received a one-match ban and a $5000 fine after breaking a 1:00 am curfew and failure to attend a compulsory recovery session.
 Almost exactly a year later in March 2009, Sylvia "breached team expectations by being out late on Sunday evening" and was suspended by the club's leadership group five days later for the NAB Challenge match against the Western Bulldogs.

 In 2009, Sylvia talked openly about his off-field problems and behaviour and how he nearly gave up football because of injury.

 On 23 October 2011, police spoke with Sylvia after he left the scene of a serious accident in South Melbourne in the early hours of that morning.
 It is believed Sylvia was not the driver of the vehicle.

 Death

 On 28 October 2018, Sylvia was driving in the Mildura suburb of Irymple when his car collided with another vehicle at the intersection of Nineteenth Street and Benetook Avenue about 2:20 pm.
 Sylvia died at the scene.
 The driver of the second vehicle was not seriously injured, but was sent directly to hospital for treatment in fair condition.

 Former Melbourne Football Club captain Garry Lyon stated the next day:

-A public funeral was finally held in Mildura on 9 November, the day after what would have been Sylvia's 33rd birthday, followed by a private cremation.
+A public funeral was held in Mildura on 9 November, the day after what would have been Sylvia's 33rd birthday, followed by a private cremation.